codewars/cobol-test/README.md

 testcase 'Test 1'.
 testcase 'Testing n = ' n.
 ```
 Note: the period at the end is mandatory.
-The period cannot appear in any literal (even inside quotes).
-The maximum test case title length is 80 characters.
+This period does not affect the statement scope.
+The maximum test case title length is 100 characters.

-#### `expect identifier to be (identifier | literal)`
+#### `expect (identifier | literal) to be (identifier | literal).`
 Compares the first indentifier with the second identifier (or literal) and reports a failure if they are different.
 Examples:
 ```
-expect result to be expected
-expect result to be 'Hello, World!'
+expect result to be expected.
+expect result to be '1.
+Hello, World!'. expect field1 of result to be field1 of expected. expect result(3) to be 1.0.
 ```
+Note: the period at the end is mandatory.
+This period does not affect the statement scope.

 #### `end tests.`
 This statement should be placed at the end of test code.
 It is possible to define subroutines after this statement.
 Note: the period at the end is mandatory.